antidot-framework/antidot-logger/docs/README.md

 [Zend Config Aggregator](https://framework.zend.com/blog/2017-04-20-config-aggregator.html) installs the library automatically

-To use both middlewares in Zend Expressive you need to create factory classes
+To use both middlewares in Zend Expressive you need to create factory classes, and at least a LoggerInterface implementation.

 ````php
 <?php